uncovery/unc_gallery/README.md

 This allows you to display a description for specific images.
 The format for one image is `filename.jpg:Description;`.
 Make sure that the last description does not have NOT have a colon `;` in the end.
 Also, no double quotes `"` or line breaks can be used in the details.
+It is highly recommended to use your catalogue software (lightroom et al.) instead, add the description there and then chose the fields in the settings to display it automatically in the gallery.

 ### `limit_images="12"`